EndPointCorp/end-point-blog/2010/07/26/localize-in-destroy.html.md

 [mark@sokt ~]$
 ```

 Why am I covering this, well known to any serious Perl programmer?
-Because I was caught off guard troubleshooting for a client last week when the result of an inner eval "leaked" through, affecting $@ of the containing eval.
+Because I was caught off guard troubleshooting for a client last week when the result of an inner eval “leaked” through, affecting $@ of the containing eval.
 Because I was so conditioned to the stated relationship between eval and $@, it took me quite some time before I even opened up to the possibility.

 It turned out the hitch had to do with garbage collection.
-The key was that the inner eval in question was initially called from a routine within an object's DESTROY method.
-As I discovered, at least in Perl 5.10, if a containing eval dies, causing an object to go out of scope, and that object's DESTROY itself executes an eval, $@ reflects the exit condition of the eval from within DESTROY, and not that of the containing eval.
+The key was that the inner eval in question was initially called from a routine within an object’s DESTROY method.
+As I discovered, at least in Perl 5.10, if a containing eval dies, causing an object to go out of scope, and that object’s DESTROY itself executes an eval, $@ reflects the exit condition of the eval from within DESTROY, and not that of the containing eval.
 Even more strange, this is only true *if* the containing eval dies.
 If instead the containing eval completes, then that same dying eval within DESTROY *does not affect* the condition of $@ after the containing eval.
 It will still be false, as (IMO) it should be.

 So, some code demonstrating each situation.
 We have 3 conditions: